 Fiber Arts & Installation

-Recent exhibitions include: “Structured,” Textile Center, Joan Mondale Gallery, Minneapolis, MN; “Focus: Fiber-Kent State University Museum,” Kent, OH; and the Invitational Biannual Exhibition, “International Fiber Art Fair,” Seoul Arts Center, Hangaram Art Museum, Seoul, South Korea.
+Recent exhibitions include: “Structured,” Textile Center, Joan Mondale Gallery, Minneapolis, MN; the Invitational Biannual Exhibition, “International Fiber Art Fair,” Seoul Arts Center, Hangaram Art Museum, Seoul, South Korea; and a solo exhibition “Reemergence” the18th Annual Betsy Meyer Exhibition, Main Line Art Center, Haverford, PA.
+He has an upcoming solo exhibition in 2022 at the Kellner Gallery, Abington Art Center, Jenkintown, Pa.

 Michael received his MFA from the Rhode Island School of Design and Brown University’s Sheridan Center for Teaching and Learning.
 He has taught at SCAD, RISD, Kutztown University, and the University of Georgia in Athens.
 He served as the Area Chair of Crafts and Textiles Area at Kutztown University of Pennsylvania from 2011-2016.
 He is the former Director of Education for the American Craft Council from 2016-2019 and was the founding Editor in Chief of the journal American Craft Inquiry.

-For me the fustian and corduroy textile structures represent an example of the early transition from home or cottage based workshops to the consolidation to mills with industrial production and material.
+For me the fustian and corduroy textile structures represent an example of the early transition from home or cottage-based workshops to the consolidation to mills with industrial production and materials.
 As the Industrial Revolution expanded its reach both hand weaving and hand cut textiles were subverted.
 In England, the cutting of fustian had always tended to be a cottage industry, carried on in homes or small workshops close to weaving mills and manufacturers of the cloth.
-The cutting required a careful eye and a steady hand but the fustian cutters were seen as unskilled labor.
+The cutting required a careful eye and a steady hand, but the fustian cutters were seen as unskilled labor.

 My goal is to bring the artists hand and contemporary sensibility to the process of fustian cutting and weaving.
 I find inspiration in repurposing and the reinvention of a variety of industrial and machine-made materials I can integrate into my work.
 The ubiquitous nature of the materials I use are interesting to me because they usually defy desire and beauty: cotton, re-purposed plastic tape and gimp, recycled polyester, industrial dyed feathers, retro-reflective safety tape, phosphorescent and holographic tapes.